Goal for the day: Restart from Onion Valley to get back on the PCT heading North.

 Once my body recovered (mostly), those thoughts started popping up in my head more and more.
 I started looking for permits and prepping my gear.
 I did have to do some repairs on my tent poles that had a few bent joints that may cause problems.
 Other than those, the tent was in good condition.
 Had to get a little more food, but I had most of what I needed.
 For my repaired boots, I decided to use a pair that I mostly used for day hikes.
 The thread on the sole was a little more worn than the repaired boots, but I didn’t want to have to trust that my boot repairs would hold up over the very rough terrain I would be encountering when I returned to the trail.
 The repaired boots would have to become my day hike boots.

 I had already sent a resupply bucket to the Muir Trail Ranch in the possibility that I had continued North in July.
 I just had to let them know I’d be reaching them a little later than I expected.
-For resupplying at Reds Meadow, my plan would be too hope I could get all the resupply food and gear at the Reds Meadow General Store.
+For resupplying at Reds Meadow, my plan would be to hope I could get all the resupply food and gear that I needed at the Reds Meadow General Store.
 I had sent a resupply bucket there when I did the JMT because you couldn’t be sure what they had in stock (especially during COVID), but heading North from there would be a shorter hike so I decided to take my chances with the food menu.
 They generally had enough backpacking food there, but I might have less of a choice of what to eat.

 Looking at the weather and my work schedule, I ended up starting two weeks before Labor Day weekend.
 That should give me enough time to reach Tuolumne Meadows.